UVADS/workflow-orchestration/README.md

 # Workflow Orchestration

-A library of approaches to running workflows and pipelines in a variety of environments.
+A review of approaches to workflow and pipeline management for data science.

 - [Workflows & Jobs](#workflows--jobs)
 - [Loose Coupling](#loose-coupling)